iAvoe/Software-QA-Testing-Review-1-6/README.md

 ## Quality Assurance (QA)
 A systematic monitoring and evaluation of different aspects of a product to ensure that quality standards are met

-The goal of QA is to ensure that proceses and procedures are followed and to improve the process with the goal to eventually improve the end product
+The goal of QA is to ensure that processes and procedures are followed and to improve the process with the goal to eventually improve the end product

-- Reduce the probility of bugs slip into the software in the first place
+- Reduce the probability of bugs slip into the software in the first place

 ### Programmers Involvement
 - Programmers are involved in testing
 - Programmers build well documented and formatted codes